-- 1. Open to all Market Beef exhibiting at the 2022 Butler County Fair. - 2.
+- 1. Open to all Market Beef exhibiting at the current Butler County Fair. - 2.
 Each 4-Her is limited to 2 entries (market animals). - 3.
-Sign-up for the Carcass Contest will coincide with Fair pre-entries and follow the Fair preentry deadline. - 4.
+Sign-up for the Carcass Contest will coincide with Fair pre-entries and follow the Fair pre-entry deadline. - 4.
 Exhibitor's name and animal ear tag will be documented and verified at sign-up and at time of unloading at Walnut Valley Packing. - 5.
 The 4-H tag is required to remain in the ear of the calf until the locker removes it at processing. - a.
 Removal of the tag will forfeit participation in the Carcass Contest - 6.
-Exhibitor is responsible for sale of meat along with any processing fees. - 4-H and FFA will be responsible for transporting their beef to the locker at 7 a.m. on Tuesday, July 19th.
-Any animal not in line at 7:30 will not be considered for the carcass contest. - 8.
+Exhibitor is responsible for sale of meat along with any processing fees. - 7.
+4-H and FFA will be responsible for transporting their beef to the locker at the designated time and date following fair.
+Failure to arrive at the announced time will result in disqualification from the contest. - 8.
 All market beef will be butchered and carcasses judged at Walnut Valley Packing in El Dorado (1000 S. Main St, El Dorado). - 9.
 Exhibitors are encouraged to view judging as part of an educational experience on how the carcass is evaluated.
 This compliments the YQCA components of consumers and producers along with the various cuts of meat. - 10.
 Any market beef disqualified at or sent home from the Fair, will not be eligible for the carcass contest.
-However, they can still be processed at Walnut Valley Packing if they arrive between 7 a.m. and 7:30 a.m. on Tuesday, July 19th.
+However, they can still be processed at Walnut Valley Packing.
+The family must contact Walnut Valley during Fair week to make arrangements for immediately following Fair.
 The animal will have to pass an inspection by Walnut Valley Packing.

+2023 BEEF CARCASS CONTEST AWARDS

+SPONSORED BY:

-2022 BEEF CARCASS CONTEST AWARDS SPONSORED BY: Fleming Feed & Grain 309 S. Main St. Leon, KS 67074 (316) 742-3411
+Fleming Feed & Grain 309 S. Main St. Leon, KS 67074 (316) 742-3411